monix/monix.io/_tut/docs/3x/tail/iterant.md

 ### Syntactic Sugar for Builders

+Given that we require an `F` effect type type be specified when building an `Iterant` value, the `Iterant.apply` was provided to cope with it.
 As an example the normal operation to build an `Iterant` out of a sequence of elements would be this: